AirBaltic: Livery

 The original livery was painted on Avro RJ70s and had a white fuselage.
 The original airBaltic colour scheme, blue and white, was painted on the engines and the vertical stabiliser.
-The second-generation livery also had a lime green wingtip and vertical stabiliser; however the logo was changed to airBaltic.com and the word airBaltic was painted on the engines, which were in their original metallic colour.
+The second generation livery also had a lime green wingtip and vertical stabiliser; however, the logo was changed to airBaltic.com, and the word airBaltic was painted on the engines, which were in their original metallic colour.

 Until December 2019, the livery consisted of a white fuselage and lime green vertical stabiliser, wingtips and engines.
-In December 2019, the rear fuselage below the vertical stabilizer was also painted in lime green, with the tail cone remained white.
+In December 2019, the rear fuselage below the vertical stabiliser was also painted in lime green, with the tail cone remained white.
 The logo, stylised 'airBaltic', is painted in dark blue on the fuselage across the windows and on the underside of the aircraft.
-This livery is mainly used on A220s.
+This livery is mainly used on A319, A320, A320neo and A220.

+Special liveries

 In order to represent the three Baltic states, four of the A220s have been painted in a series of national flag liveries - one each for Estonia and Lithuania, two for Latvia.
+In the beginning of 2024, airBaltic held a public competition where people could submit their own design for the 50th Airbus A220-300 aircraft received by airBaltic.
+This design will be unveiled alongside the delivery of the 50th aircraft.